 There are two graphs which indicate the key performance metrics and their trends throughout the duration of the test.

 Shows the maximum number of users vs hits/s vs errors rate.
 In the example above, you can see that while the load increased gradually until it reached its maximum, the hit/s increased rapidly and remained relatively high for the duration of the test and the errors rate stayed at 0%.

 Shows the maximum number of users vs response times, revealing how the size of the load affects the response times.

 Generate an Executive Summary (Printable Report)

 You can directly generate a printable version of a report using the Executive Summary button via the Actions menu.

 Follow these steps:

-- Click on the three dots next to your test report:
+- Click the three dots next to your test report and select Executive Summary.

 In the Printable Executive summary you will find:

 - Top 5 slow responses